Tanu-2525/Tanu-2525/README.md

 Mastering the Python programming language is crucial for data science, and I am sharpening my skills in data manipulation, visualization, and statistical analysis.
 By utilizing popular libraries like Pandas, NumPy, and Matplotlib, I aim to extract valuable insights from data and present them in a visually appealing manner.

-### Foundations of Machine Learning 🧠
+### Foundations of Machine Learning & Deep Learning 🧠

 Understanding the fundamentals of machine learning is key to building robust and accurate predictive models.
-I am immersing myself in the core concepts of supervised and unsupervised learning, and exploring evaluation metrics and techniques that enable me to assess model performance effectively.
+I am immersing myself in the core concepts of supervised & unsupervised learning, and exploring evaluation metrics and techniques that enable me to assess model performance effectively.

 ### Popular ML Libraries 📚

-Gaining hands-on experience with renowned machine learning libraries such as scikit-learn and TensorFlow is an integral part of my journey.
+I have hands-on experience with renowned machine learning libraries such as scikit-learn and TensorFlow is an integral part of my journey.
 I am actively implementing various algorithms including linear regression, decision trees, support vector machines, and neural networks.
 By utilizing these libraries, I strive to create powerful and scalable machine learning models.

 ### Exploratory Data Analysis 📊